 - Prerequisites – New Software Update Patch Package Using SCCM

-- Select Patches & Create Software Update Group
+- Select Patches & Create a Software Update Group

 - Create Software Update Group